mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

 User agents may choose to apply this enforcement mode instead of "Lax" enforcement, but only in a limited or restricted fashion.
-Such restrictions may include applying "Lax-allowing-unsafe" only to cookies that did not explicitly specify `SameSite=Lax` (i.e., those whose same-site-flag was set to "Unset" by default) with creation-time more recent than a duration of the user agent's choosing (2 minutes seems reasonable).
+Such restrictions may include applying "Lax-allowing-unsafe" only to cookies that did not explicitly specify `SameSite=Lax` (i.e., those whose same-site-flag was set to "Default" by default) with creation-time more recent than a duration of the user agent's choosing (2 minutes seems reasonable).

 This is done by further modifying the previously mentioned fifth bullet point of step 1 of the